 This experiment uses the standard Hall D equipment.
-All of the procedures to be used during the course of the experiment are contained in the following documents:
+All of the procedures to be used during the course of the experiment are contained in the following documents1:

-- The Conduct of Operations for Hall D Base Equipment Commissioning (COO), the document you are now reading. - Experiment Safety Assessment Document (ESAD) for Base Equipment Commissioning (referring to the base equipment as well as any experimentspecific changes) - Radiation Safety Assessment Document (RSAD) - JLab Emergency Response Guidelines (ERG) - Hall D Shift Documentation available on the WWW at an experiment-specific web site.
-The COO, ESAD, ERG and the RSAD are required reading for shift personnel.
+- The Conduct of Operations for Hall D Base Equipment Commissioning (COO), the document you are now reading. - Experiment Safety Assessment Document (ESAD) for Base Equipment Commissioning (referring to the base equipment as well as any experiment-specific changes) - Radiation Safety Assessment Document (RSAD) - JLab Emergency Response Guidelines (ERG) - Hall D Shift Documentation

 Reference copies of these documents will be available in the Counting House for the duration of the experiment.
 The present document shall hereafter be referred to as the COO.
 The Experiment Safety Assessment Document shall hereafter be referred to as the ESAD, and the Radiation Safety Assessment Document shall be referred to as the RSAD.
-The ESAD and COO may also be
+The ESAD and COO may also be available on the WWW at an experiment-specific web site.
+The COO, ESAD, ERG and the RSAD are required reading for shift personnel.